Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

 \subsection{Counterexamples}

 To finish this section, we will show how to obtain explicit counterexamples to descent.
 We first treat some classical counterexamples to hyperelliptic descent, where $K = \CC$ and $k = \RR$.
 In this case, the classification of the curves that do not descend is known.
-These curves were first constructed by~\cite{bujtur}, the final correct statement being given by Huggins in~\cite{huggins-thesis}.
-We can slightly improve their results.
+These curves were essentially first constructed by~\cite{bujtur}, but the final correct statement is due to Huggins in~\cite{huggins-thesis}.
+The following proposition is a slight improvement of their results.